Toward Falsifying Causal Graphs Using a Permutation-Based Test: Introduction

-Therefore, efforts towards quantitatively evaluating the consistency of a given graph (either originating from a domain expert or a causal discovery algorithm) using observational data alone are of utmost importance.
-However, existing attempts towards this direction report the raw number of inconsistencies between DAG and observed data without a baseline of how many such inconsistencies are to be expected in the first place \cite{textor2016,reynolds2022}.
+Efforts towards quantitatively evaluating the consistency of a given graph (either originating from a domain expert or a causal discovery algorithm) using observational data alone are of utmost importance.
+However, existing attempts towards this direction report the raw number of inconsistencies between DAG and observed data without a baseline of how many such inconsistencies are to be expected in the first place \citep{textor2016,reynolds2022}.
 Striving for zero is unrealistic and the acceptable number of violations depends on many factors including the size and complexity of the graph.
-On real-world data, the fraction of conditional independence violations for expert-elicited graphs can be surprisingly high due to unidentified confounding or high type I error rates of the conditional independence tests~\cite{shah2020} (\figref{fig:type1_ci}).
-In \exref{ex:cloudexample} such a confounder could be the fluctuating workload of the cluster the microservices run on that affects all latencies in the graph.
-Other methods require the existence and knowledge of DAGs from a related system \cite{pitchforth2013}, or are heavily dependent on a prior over Bayesian graphs \cite{chickering2002}.
+On real-world data, the fraction of conditional independence violations for expert-elicited graphs can be surprisingly high due to unidentified confounding, high type I error rates of the conditional independence tests \citep{shah2020}, or complex interactions between the variables (\figref{fig:examplefig}; (b)).
+Other methods require the existence and knowledge of DAGs from a related system \citep{pitchforth2013}, or are similarly difficult to interpret due to a missing baseline \citep{madigan1995,friedman2003}.

-To overcome these drawbacks, in this work we develop a novel metric to evaluate a given graph using observational data alone.
+To overcome these drawbacks, in this work we develop a novel metric\footnote{An implementation is available in the Python package \textit{DoWhy} \cite{bloebaum2024}: \url{https://github.com/py-why/dowhy}.} to evaluate a given graph using observational data alone.
 Aiming to understand if a number of violations of a user-specified graph is high or low, we compare it against a baseline that we construct by randomly permuting its nodes.
 Through this comparison we can shed light onto the question if the violations of a user-specified graph are false-positives or point to real deficiencies of the graph.

-\section{Related Work}
+\section{Related work}

 In this section, we review existing works that aim to quantify the consistency of a given DAG with observed data.